nf-core/coproid/docs/source/intro.md

   --genome2                     Path to candidate 2 Coprolite maker's genome fasta file (must be surrounded with quotes)

 Options:
-  --phred                       Specifies the fastq quality encoding (33 | 64).
-Defaults to 33
-  --index1                      Path to Bowtie2 index genome andidate 1 Coprolite maker's genome, in the form of /path/to/*.bt2 - Required if genome1 is not set
+  --adna                        Specified if data is modern (false) or ancient DNA (true).
+Default = true --phred                       Specifies the fastq quality encoding (33 | 64).
+Defaults to 33 --singleEnd                   Specified if reads are single-end (true | false).
+Default = false --index1                      Path to Bowtie2 index genome andidate 1 Coprolite maker's genome, in the form of /path/to/*.bt2 - Required if genome1 is not set
   --index2                      Path to Bowtie2 index genome andidate 2 Coprolite maker's genome, in the form of /path/to/*.bt2 - Required if genome2 is not set
-  --collapse                    Specifies if AdapterRemoval should merge the paired-end sequences or not (yes | no).
-Default = yes
+  --collapse                    Specifies if AdapterRemoval should merge the paired-end sequences or not (true | false).
+Default = true
   --identity                    Identity threshold to retain read alignment.
-Default = 0.95 --bowtie                      Bowtie settings for sensivity (very-fast | very-sensitive).
+Default = 0.95 --pmdscore                    Minimum PMDscore to retain read alignment.
+Default = 3 --library                     DNA preparation library type ( classic | UDGhalf).
+Default = classic --bowtie                      Bowtie settings for sensivity (very-fast | very-sensitive).
 Default = very-sensitive Other options:
   --results                     Name of result directory.
 Defaults to ./results